 While necessary, most lawyers will admit that these tasks can turn into a frustrating time suck, even with the help of software specially designed for the legal industry.
 Traditional legal software is often rich in features but expensive, cumbersome, and limiting in ways that clash with modern technology.

-A new software model has emerged in recent years called “Software as a Service” or SaaS.
+In recent years, a new software model called “Software as a Service” or SaaS has emerged.
 Unlike traditional software, SaaS vendors are cloud-based, meaning that users pay a monthly subscription and access their data via web connection to a remote server ("the cloud"), as opposed to a locally installed program on the firm's internal server.